-More than half of the degraded land is rain-fed agricultural land or designated forest lands.
-This degradation weakens our first line of defence against a rapidly changing climate and increases food security risks for a burgeoning population.
+More than half of the degraded land is either agricultural land or designated forest lands.
+This degradation weakens our first line of defence against a rapidly changing climate.